Erasmus+ KA1 Mobility Projects for school education staff

 - Job shadowing: Gives teachers, school leaders and other school staff the possibility of spending some time abroad in a partner school or appropriate organisation operating in the interest of school education.

 Such activities also offer the chance for teachers to educate themselves in focusing on the needs of students from more underprivileged backgrounds.
 Taking into consideration the current context regarding young migrants, such as refugees and asylum seekers, effort will also be raised to reinforce projects that are to train teachers on issues such as the training of refugee children, multicultural classrooms, teaching children in their second language, classroom tolerance and diversity.

 What role do organisations play by participating in this project?

-Organisations who participate in this mobility project undertake the following roles and activities:
+Organisations who participate in this Erasmus+ KA1 Mobility Projects undertake the following roles and activities:

 - Applicant organisation: Take responsibility for

 applying for the mobility project, organizing and arranging the grant